MartaBofillRoig/Allocation/README.md

 ## Derivation of optimal allocations

+The files to follow the derivations in the paper and obtain the optimal allocations are in the folder *optimisation*.

-The following *Mathematical* notebook files are included in this
+The following *Mathematica* notebook files are included in this
 repository:

 -   **case3_b\_lagrange.nb**: Computations on case 3 with Lagrange